Incident Summary:

 Conclusion:

 The incident was resolved without any injuries or significant damage.
-The quick response and actions taken by Security Officer Evans prevented a potential fire hazard.
+The quick response and actions taken by Security Officer Mahdi prevented a potential fire hazard.
 The resident was made aware of the incident and advised to ensure that all appliances are turned off before leaving the apartment in the future.

 Recommendations: